simplygoodwork/craft-donkeytail/README.md

 The current version of Donkeytail, **Donkeytail Lite**, is limited to a single image asset per fieldtype.
 [Follow us on Twitter](http://twitter.com/simplygoodwork) to keep up-to-date with our plans for Donkeytail Pro, a more robust option for your multi asset needs.

 Happy pinning!

-## Changelog

-### 1.0.2

-- Updates JS binding and makes dot absolute at all times
-- Fixes responsive positioning bug
-- Updates JsonHelper
-- Updates the way defaults are set
-- Fixes click binding when using the field in Assets and Users

-### 1.0.1

-- Removes potentially upcoming feature reveal
-- Fixes readme intro to match marketing page
-- Fixes US spelling
-- Fixes tag ordering to make more sense
-- Adds description for Craft plugins page
-- Adds correct URLs for docs/releases etc.

-### 1.0

-- Initial release.